cherryyolanda/learngit/readme.txt

-git has a mutable index called stage git tracks changes my stupid boss still prefer SVN create a new branch is quick
+git has a mutable index called stage git tracks changes my stupid boss still prefer SVN create a NEW branch is quick AND simple